reimagined/resolve/docs/api/api-handler/uploader.md

 :::tip

 The [Uploader module](../modules/uploader.md) implements handlers based on this API as well as client-side wrapper functions that you can use to communicate with these handlers.
-Consider using this module if your application does not need any custom file upload handling logic.
+Consider using this module if your application does not need any custom logic to handle file uploads.

 :::